neha-deshpande001/Pseudo-Random-Number-Generators/README.md

 After graphing the numbers, we can perform a statistical analysis of the results.
 We need to perform a chi-squared test using the expected number of times for a number of be generated and the actual number of times the number was generated.
 We know that we have 9 degrees of freedom in this test, and we set the alpha value to 0.05.
 This means that the critical value is 16.919.
 Now, we can compare the chi-squared statistic to the critical value.
 If the chi-squared statistic is below 16.919, that means the generator is good, and whatever slight differents between that data and a uniform distribution can be accounted for by random variations.
 However, if the chi-squared statistic is above 16.919, that means that the generator does not produce good results, and is therefore bad.

 ## Demonstration and Analysis
-Insert sample command line arguments, cout results, and graphs for each generator that we have programmed.
-Determine if the generator is good or not.

 ### C++ rand